pythonlearner1025/emg/README.md

 ## Intro

 This is software for Minjune Song (CMU'25) and Darion Homarioon (CMU'24) EMG project.
 This is an independent effort unaffiliated with any coursework.
 Currently, the project aims to:
-- Find subject-specific grip force normalization variables as alternatives to MVC.
+- Find subject-specific grip force normalization variables that can serve as alternatives for Maximum Voluntary Contraction (MVC).
 - Investigate how dataset size and composition affects grip force prediction accuracy.

 ## Roadmap

 - [x] Validate the performance of predicting MVC normalized force on the putEMG dataset.
-- [ ] Build our own EMG platform + dynamometer to measure force.
+- [ ] Develop our own EMG recording platform + dynamometer to measure grip force.
 - [ ] Collect grip force, MVC force, and candidate variable data from TBD participants.
 - [ ] Compare performances of predicting grip force normalized by MVC and other candidate variables.